-Darren aims to use extreme challenges as examples of how ordinary people can do extraordinary things, through a series of consistent progressive steps.
+Darren uses his extreme challenges to show how ordinary people can do extraordinary things, through a series of consistent progressive steps.
 He uses recollections and anecdotes of his challenges to inspire and entertain, whilst giving the audience a desire to believe in themselves and aim high in whatever their dreams may be.

 Darren is a British adventurer and endurance athlete who has completed many extreme challenges including several world-first uncharted and unsupported crossings with no shortcuts home.

 He has endured and traversed some of the toughest footraces on the planet, in some of the hottest, coldest and most unforgiving environments on the planet.
-Self-sufficient running across the Sahara, was the second person ever to run the 100 miles across the frozen Khövsgöl Nuur (Lake) in Outer-Mongolia in temperatures colder than the South Pole, ventured into unknown jungles as a world-first crossing the whole of Panama marking a previously uncharted route through the rain forests from coast-to-coast.
-After picking up unknown spider bites, accidental machete wounds and running to the end of his rations with no shortcut out Darren knows how to overcome adversity and setbacks.
+Self-sufficient running across the Sahara, was the second person ever to run the 100 miles across the frozen Khövsgöl Nuur (Lake) in Outer-Mongolia in temperatures colder than the South Pole, crossed uncharted jungles as a world-first crossing the whole of Panama coast-to-coast.
+After picking up unknown spider bites, accidental machete wounds and running to the end of his rations with no shortcut out, Darren knows how to overcome adversity and setbacks.
 He traversed the Namib desert via a route never-before completed on foot and back on UK shores completed a 177-mile relay race carrying a 20kg pack.

 Darren turns his hand to differing challenges and retrained his body and mind to take part in a four-stage series of challenges designed and run by Ex-SAS and Royal Marines, designed to break people physically and mentally, to interrogate under duress, deprived of sleep, food and water, and forced to push on or give up.
 Of around 600 starters, only 3 completed the entire series.
 Darren was one of those three finishers.